 The mean phytomass in t/ha of the forests (humid areas) increases steadily from 189 t/ha in the boreal zone to 440 t/ha in the tropics with increasingly favourable temperature conditions.
 In contrast, the mean phytomass in the tropical arid regions is lowest at 7 t/ha; this is because drought with permanently high temperatures is particularly unfavourable for plant growth.

-If we look at the average annual primary production, it is more than seven times higher on land than in the oceans, at 12.8 t/ha, and about two and a half times that in lakes and rivers with their aquatic and marsh plant populations.
+If we look at the average annual primary production, it is more than seven times higher on land than in the oceans, at 12.8 t/ha·a, and about two and a half times that in lakes and rivers with their aquatic and marsh plant populations.

-The primary production of the humid areas per hectare also increases equatorward on land, doubling from the boreal to the temperate zone and from the latter to the subtropical in each case, but then increasing little further to the tropical zone.
+The primary production of the humid areas per hectare also increases equatorwards on land, doubling from the boreal to the temperate zone and from the latter to the subtropical in each case, but then increasing little further to the tropical zone.
 The differences between the humid and semi-arid zones are not as great as in the case of the values for phytomass, since the wood masses in the forests do not produce and it is the leaf area that is more important (comparison of meadow and forest in the Solling).
-The relatively high production in the subtropical semi-arid and arid areas with 13.8 and 7.3 t/ha, respectively, is striking; it is due to the often very lush and productive ephemeral vegetation that can develop during the favourable cooler season.
+The relatively high production in the subtropical semi-arid and arid areas with 13.8 and 7.3 t/ha·a, respectively, is striking; it is due to the often very lush and productive ephemeral vegetation that can develop during the favourable cooler season.

 Lieth & Whittaker (1975) arrived at somewhat different values.
 They start from the vegetation formations and do not calculate the potential but rather the real production taking into account the cultivated areas.
 Therefore, the values for terrestrial production are lower.
 Lieth gives a primary production of 121.7·109 t of dry matter on a land area of 149·106 km2 as the most accurate figure.

 Finally, if we ask ourselves how high the consumption of mankind was with a population of three billion with a biomass of 0.2·109 t, we can put it approximately equal to the total agricultural production at that time, which accounted for 0.7% of the primary production of the biosphere.
 Energy consumption is given as 2.8·1018 cal, since only part of the energy taken in with food is utilized.
-These figures do not seem high, but consumption has now risen sharply with the rapid increase in population to over seven billion.
+These figures do not seem high, but consumption has now risen sharply with the rapid increase in population to about eight billion.

 2 Conclusions from an ecological point of view